lawrennd/old_talks/_ai/ai-needs-to-serve-people-science-and-society-cais.md

 \notes{And this is very likely true, but in practice we know that even if the disruption is being felt initially by the professional classes, those groups tend to be protected by their ability to adapt, which is correlated with higher education.}

 \notes{Whether this remains true this time is another question.
 I'm particularly struck by the "convergent evolution" of ChatGPT.
 The model is trained by reinforcement learning with feedback provided by people.
-ChatGPT's answers are highly plausible, make use of sophisticated language in an intelligent sounding way and are often fundamentally flawed.
+ChatGPT's answers are highly plausible, make use of sophisticated language in an intelligent sounding way and are often incorrect.
 I'm struck by the similarity to fresh Oxbridge graduates.
 I wonder if this is also an example of convergent evolution.}

 \include{_policy/includes/coin-pusher.md}

+\notes{I'm reminded of this because from 2015 to 2017 I was on the Working Group that compiled the Royal Society's machine learning report.
+The process of constructing the report went across the UK Referendum, and the 2016 US election.
+I remember vividly a meeting we convened at the Society in London which had experts alongside MPs from all parties, policy advisors and civil servants.
+One of the MPs (likely correctly) pointed out "I suspect no one around this table voted for Brexit" to which I replied "But isn't that the problem?
+There are a large number of people who aren't empowered  who are experiencing quite a different reality than us.
+And they aren't reprented in these forums."
+So it's no surprise that so much of the press conversation around AI is still focussed on how it is likely to effect middle class jobs.
+We shouldn't underestimate these effects, but it's often the case that better educated people are better placed to deal with such challenges.
+For example, when stock brokers' roles disappeared they simply moved on to other roles in banks and related industries.}

 \include{_ml/includes/rs-report-machine-learning.md}
 \include{_ml/includes/rs-report-mori-poll-art.md}
 \include{_ml/includes/chat-gpt-mercutio.md}
 \include{_physics/includes/d-day-weather.md}

+\notes{Modern artificial intelligence solutions are using very large amounts of data to build a landscape in which this interpolation can take place.
+Tools like ChatGPT are allowing us to interpolate between different human concepts.
+This is an amazing achievement, but it is also a challenge.}

+\include{_ai/includes/p-n-fairness.md}
 \include{_books/includes/a-question-of-trust.md}
 \include{_ai/includes/naca-proving.md}

 \notes{Innovating to serve science and society requires a pipeline of interventions.
 As well as advances in the technical capabilities of AI technologies, engineering knowhow is required to safely deploy and monitor those solutions in practice.
 Regulatory frameworks need to adapt to ensure trustworthy use of these technologies.
 Aligning technology development with public interests demands effective stakeholder engagement to bring diverse voices and expertise into technology design.}